 Class Takeaways — Leading with Values

-Five lessons in five minutes from Professors Neil Malhotra and Ken Shotts: How to create a culture of value-driven behavior inside organizations.
+Five lessons in five minutes: Professors Neil Malhotra and Ken Shotts show how to create a culture of value-driven behavior inside organizations.

 We often bring our own set of morals into an argument, whether we realize it or not.
 But knowing the values of our counterparts can be key in managing conflict and persuading others.

 In their class Leading with Values, political economy professors Neil Malhotra and Ken Shotts teach how leaders can create and promote good behavior within an organization.
 In this video, they share five key takeaways from the class.

 Ken Shotts: Hi.
 I’m Ken Shotts.
 I’m a professor of political economy at the Stanford GSB.

 Neil Malhotra: My name is Neil Malhotra.
 I’m also a professor of political economy at the Stanford GSB.
 And Ken and I would like to share some key class takeaways from the course we teach, Leading With Values, which is also the title of our forthcoming book.